Want to decorate in a new color scheme without going broke? Here are nine easy ideas to swap out the decor colors in your home without spending a lot.

 Glass works with a lot of decor styles – coastal, farmhouse, glam, modern.
 Wine comes in all sorts of colored bottles, so do a lot of sauces.
-I’ve totally bought a bottle of wine because I liked the bottle and wanted to decorate with it.
+I’ve totally bought a bottle of wine because I liked the shape/color of the bottle and wanted to decorate with it.

 This little green bottle is one of my faves.
 Plus we were going to buy the sauce it came in anyway, so I say this counts as free decor.

 We have a few red spatulas, which we love for cooking.
 We used to have them out on display, and when I decided to decorate in a new color scheme in here, I just plopped them in a drawer.

 Our KitchenAid mixer is red, too.
 Yep, people warned us to get a neutral one when we were registering for wedding gifts, and yep, we ignored them.
 Yep, they were right.

 But guess what?
 It still works great and those things are expensive, so it hangs out in a cabinet behind a closed door.
 No one even knows that pop of red is back there.